tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 <br />

 Thanks for reading!
-We're going to have some examples soon detailing how to host your cloud development environment on a few different services.
-You can also sign up for our [Tina Teams Beta](http://tinacms.org/teams) to try it out early!
+If you think Tina Teams might be a fit, you can sign up for our [Tina Teams Beta](http://tinacms.org/teams) to try it out early!